pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 **Do not create a Tailscale account on the website!** You don't need it to connect to a self-hosted Headscale server, such as the one set up on B3Lab's machines.

-> ⚠️ If you already have a Tailscale client running and connected to your Tailscale account, you first have to disconnect it before proceeding (you will be able to reconnect to it after connecting to the Headscale server).
+> ⚠️ If you already have a Tailscale client running and connected to your Tailscale account, you should first disconnect it before proceeding.
 On Windows, you can do it by right-clicking on the Tailscale icon in the notification area, selecting your account, and then _Log out_.
-On Linux/MAC, open a terminal and run `tailscale logout`
+On Linux/MAC, open a terminal and run `tailscale logout`.
+>
+> If you wish to keep both the connections to your Tailscale account and the Headscale server ready to go, simply replace the command `tailscale up` given below with `tailscale login`.
+This will allow you to _switch_ between the two different Tailnets when needed, using `tailscale switch --list` to show Tailnets you are logged into and `tailscale switch "<account_name>"` to change the one you are currently using.
+Note that you can't be connected to two distinct Tailnets simultaneously, which is why either the `tailscale logout` or `tailscale switch` strategy is required.

 ---